How to Care for a Spider Plant

 When the plant grows little "plantlets", pinch these off and put into separate pots.

-For both types of spider plants, medium to high light is needed, though the variegated require a bit more.
+For both types of spider plants, medium to high light is needed, though the variegated type requires a bit more.
 They should only be exposed to indirect light.
 They are happier out of direct sun, especially in the afternoon, since it can scorch their leaves.

 If the plant is around 5–8 feet from a window, it will be very happy with the sunlight it receives.